-Includes both monetary and in-kind contributions Contribution made in accordance with a sponsorship agreement.
+Contribution Includes both monetary and in-kind contributions made in accordance with a sponsorship agreement.

-- Council is committed to entering into sponsorship agreements that offer agreed benefits to all parties.
+- 5.1 Council is committed to entering into sponsorship agreements that offer agreed benefits to all parties.
 Council will only enter into a sponsorship agreement if it is satisfied that the agreement is in the best interests of the public.
-In determining if a sponsorship is in the public's interest, Council will consider: - the benefit to the public - any perceived conflict of interest b) - any impact to Council's ability to perform its regulatory role fully and impartially. c) - 5.2 Sponsorship applicants' values and/or objectives must align with that of Council's. - 5.3 The product of sponsors will not be explicitly endorsed by Council. - 5.4 Sponsorship applications will be assessed against a predetermined criteria as outlined in the relevant gGuidelines. - The funding thresholds and corresponding benefit sponsors will receive, are set out in the relevant Guidelines.
+In determining if a sponsorship is in the public's interest, Council will consider: - a) the benefit to the public - b) any perceived conflict of interest - c) any impact to Council's ability to perform its regulatory role fully and impartially. - 5.2 Sponsorship applicants' values and/or objectives must align with that of Council's. - 5.3 The product of sponsors will not be explicitly endorsed by Council. - 5.4 Sponsorship applications will be assessed against a predetermined criteria as outlined in the relevant gGuidelines. - 5.5 The funding thresholds and corresponding benefit sponsors will receive, are set out in the relevant Guidelines.